Frequently Asked Questions by Faculty

 The ECE Program (Electrical Engineering): ECE is best suited for students interested in focusing on Electrical Engineering upper division classes after completing the lower division requirements.
 The transcripts of ECE students indicate that their degree is from the Electrical and Computer Engineering program.
 There are no specific requirements for the ECE program beyond those of the EECS major.

 The CSE Program (Computer Science): CSE is best suited for students interested in focusing on Computer Science upper division classes after completing the lower division requirements.
 The transcripts of students in CSE indicate that their degree is from the Computer Science and Engineering Program.
 In order to complete the CSE program, 16 units of the major.s upper division units must come from CS courses.

 All EECS diplomas will state that the student received a Bachelor of Science Degree from the University of California, Berkeley College of Engineering.
 Diplomas do not indicate the EECS major or program.

 Will there be a review of the new faculty advising system?

 Yes.
-Updates in the current system including the inclusion of student GPAs are a direct result of faculty feedback that we reviewed in October 2011.
+Updates in the current system including are a direct result of faculty feedback that we.ve reviewed over the years.
 If you have questions or feedback please email Faculty Advising: faculty-advising@EECS.Berkeley.EDU.